-Coach Tom McCarthy is a Canadian retired professional ice hockey player.
+Coach Tom McCarthy played 9 years in the NHL as a star forward.
 He played 460 games in the National Hockey League for the Minnesota North Stars and Boston Bruins.
 McCarthy is Currently the head coach of the Espanola Express of the Northern Ontario Junior Hockey League (NOJHL).
 McCarthy was born in Toronto, Ontario, and grew up in Mississauga, Ontario.
-He was the first overall pick in the 1977 OMJHL (OHL) Midget Draft, making him one of two players drafted ahead of Wayne Gretzky.
+He was the first overall pick in the 1977 OMJHL (OHL) Priority Midget Draft, making him one of two players drafted ahead of Wayne Gretzky that year.
 He had 69 goals and 144 points for the Oshawa Generals in the 1978–79 season.

 In the 1979 NHL Entry Draft, Tom was chosen in the 1st round (10th overall) by the Minnesota North Stars.
 He was selected to play in the 1983 NHL All-Star Game and finished the season with 39 goals.
 He went on to play 7 seasons for the North Stars and two for the Boston Bruins, finishing his career with 178 goals and 399 points.
 He had 12 goals and 38 points in the playoffs.
-McCarthy coached hockey in Mississauga, Ontario, before becoming head coach of the Huntsville Otters of the OPJHL and later the Trenton Golden Hawks of the OJHL.
+With over 20 years coaching experience at high level hockey, McCarthy began coaching hockey in Mississauga, Ontario, before becoming head coach of the Huntsville Otters of the OPJHL and later the Trenton Golden Hawks of the OJHL.
 On June 27, 2011, he was named head coach of the North Bay Trappers Junior “A” Hockey Club of the NOJHL.
 He remained there for two seasons, leading them to a NOJHL championship in 2013.
 The Trappers then moved to Espanola in the 2013-2014 NOJHL.
-In 2015 the Rivermen owner left the team and a new and improved ownership group, including McCarthy entered with the Espanola Express.
+In 2015 the Rivermen owner left the team and a new and improved ownership group keeping most of the same staff on board.

 Tom continually produces high ranking competitive teams year after year and is known for not only the types of players he produces but the impressive young men that he helps to mold.
 For this reason, the contacts he has made over his 50+ year career in hockey, makes his players desired by higher level leagues and schools where Tom has helped develop and promote to championship teams in the past.